swiftlang/swift-testing/Sources/Testing/Testing.docc/EnablingAndDisabling.md

 func isCold() async throws { ... }
 ```

-If it is currently winter, then presumably ice cream will not be available for
+If it's currently winter, then presumably ice cream won't be available for
 sale and this test will fail.
-It therefore makes sense to only enable it if it
+It therefore makes sense to only enable it if it's currently summer.
-is currently summer.
 You can conditionally enable a test with
 ``Trait/enabled(if:_:fileID:filePath:line:column:)``:

 ```swift